Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 The objective of the developed inspection system is both visual and thermographic defectoscopy of PV power plants.
 Power plant installations typically consist of long rows, each comprising multiple parallel lines of PV modules (Figure \ref{fig:drone_img}).
 The task of the UAV is to navigate alongside these rows to acquire detailed images of the PV modules.

-An example of an inspection flight over a row containing two lines with PV modules can be seen in Figure \ref{fig:kalman_3d_graph}.
-During flight, it is necessary to maintain an ideal position of the drone relative to the PV installation, to capture the images from optimal distances and viewing angles.
+An example of an inspection flight over a row containing two lines with PV modules can be seen in Figure \ref{fig:drone_pv_illustration}.
+During flight, it is necessary to maintain an ideal position of the drone relative to the PV installation, to capture the images from optimal distances and viewing angles \citep{sunmap2023}.

 The normal of the PV modules and the current position of the Sun should be considered during trajectory planning.
 The UAV must avoid solar reflection from the modules while also minimizing interference caused by its own shadow (Figure \ref{fig:sun_reflection_limits}).
 It is also limited by a maximum viewing angle.
-Inspections are typically conducted at distances ranging from 12 to 30 meters from the PV modules.
+Detailed inspections are typically conducted at distances ranging from 10 to 30 meters from the PV modules.
 The operation area depends on the specific power plant, and the tolerance for position error increases at larger distances.
+Our proposed localization pipeline provides precise position information that supports navigation along the desired trajectories.